-These document are selected for you to help you during your gladiolus production but also shows you what you can do with the gladiolus in flower arrangements.
+These document are selected for you to help you during your gladiolus production.

 Guidelines for cut flower production.